 If you’ve ever been to New York City, you’ve probably seen or ridden in a taxi cab at some point.
 They’re almost impossible to miss.
 New York City’ taxicabs have been featured in television shows and movies for years.
 Their history dates back over 100 years.
 Taxi cabs first took to the streets of New York City in 1897.
 Samuel’s Electric Carriage and Wagon Company opened for business in July of that year with a dozen electric hansom cabs.
 The company operated for a year, with up to 62 cabs in operation.
 In 1898, the company was transformed into the Electric Vehicle Company by its financial backers.
 The new company designed a new electric car known as the Electrobat.
 The Electric Vehicle Company operated 100 cabs in New York City in 1899.

-By the early 1900’s, up to 1,000 electric cabs transported residents and passengers around New York City daily.
-The company suffered a setback in 1907, when 300 of their cars were destroyed in a fire.
-That loss and the Panic of 1907 led the company to file bankruptcy later that year.
+By the early 1900s, up to 1,000 electric cabs transported residents and passengers around New York City daily.
+The company suffered a setback in 1907 when 300 of its cars were destroyed in a fire.
+That loss and the Panic of 1907 led the company to file for bankruptcy later that year.

-Taxi services continued to prosper in New York City until the 1960’s, when rural crime and racial conflicts affected the business.
+Taxi services continued to prosper in New York City until the 1960’s when rural crime and racial conflicts affected the business.
 More and more private car services sprung up in smaller neighborhoods.
-City government decided that all “medallion taxis” should be painted yellow to help reduce unauthorized private car services.
-The color was selected by the wife of New Departure cab company owner for their company’s fleet of Rockwell taxis.
+The city government decided that all “medallion taxis” should be painted yellow to help reduce unauthorized private car services.
+The color was selected by the wife of the New Departure cab company owner for their company’s fleet of Rockwell taxis.
 These Rockwell Service cabs were later renamed Yellow Taxicabs.

-In 1971, the New York Taxi and Limousine Commission was formed to regulate the city’s taxicabs, commuter limousines. livery vehicles and paratransit cars and trucks.
-It replaced the Hack Bureau from the 1920’s and operates under the jurisdiction of the New York City Police Department.
+In 1971, the New York Taxi and Limousine Commission was formed to regulate the city’s taxicabs, and commuter limousines, livery vehicles, and paratransit cars and trucks.
+It replaced the Hack Bureau from the 1920s and operates under the jurisdiction of the New York City Police Department.

-These conditions and the rising cost of medallion licenses resulted in a shortage of drivers during the 1970’s and 1980’s.
+These conditions and the rising cost of medallion licenses resulted in a shortage of drivers during the 1970s and 1980s.
 The memorable Checker Taxi cabs were also being phased out slowly.
 More Chevy, Ford, and Toyota models took their place in the taxi industry along with former police cruisers.
 Other car and minivan makes and models would later be added to companies’ taxi fleets.
-Eventually the number of taxi drivers in New York City increased due to an influx in immigrants in the 1980’s and 1990’s.
+Eventually, the number of taxi drivers in New York City increased due to an influx of immigrants in the 1980s and 1990s.

-Car services, also known as livery cabs or license for hire vehicles were allowed to operate in New York City beginning in 2012.
-Their green apple colored vehicles are only allowed to pick up passengers who have contacted their particular service in advance.
+Car services, also known as livery cabs or license-for-hire vehicles were allowed to operate in New York City beginning in 2012.
+Their green apple-colored vehicles are only allowed to pick up passengers who have contacted their particular service in advance.
 Both yellow cabs and car services have the same fare structure, but their service area differs.
 Yellow cabs can pick up passengers anywhere in the five boroughs of New York City.
-Car services can pick up passenger anywhere in Brooklyn, the Bronx, Staten Island, Upper Manhattan and Queens (except for JFK International Airport and LaGuardia Airport).
+Car services can pick up passengers anywhere in Brooklyn, the Bronx, Staten Island, Upper Manhattan, and Queens (except for JFK International Airport and LaGuardia Airport).